NTPC starts India’s first green hydrogen blending operation in PNG network

-NTPC Ltd. on Tuesday announced the company’s commissioning of India's first green hydrogen blending project through an exchange filing.
+Country’s largest power generator, NTPC Ltd commissions India's first green hydrogen blending project.
 The green hydrogen blending has been started in the piped natural gas (PNG) network of NTPC Kawas township, Surat.
 The project is a joint effort of NTPC and Gujarat Gas Limited (GGL).

 NTPC and GGL have worked relentlessly towards achieving this milestone in record time after the foundation stone laying by the Hon'ble Prime Minister of India on 30th July 2022.
 This set-up is geared up to supply H2-NG (natural gas) to households of Kawas township at Adityanagar, Surat.
 Green hydrogen in Kawas is made by electrolysis of water using power from already installed 1 MW floating solar project.